basp/nanibot/README.md

 Tokens = ["let's", "consider", "this", "sentence"].
 ```

-Note that we normalized whitespace, capitalization and most of
+We normalized whitespace, capitalization and most of
 the punctuation.
 Depending on your scenario, it's often a good
 idea to sanitize your source somewhat before you use it to feed
 your markov generator.